DIY Cedar Planter Box Tutorial

 11. Do this same process for all five sets of boards.

-14. Next, trim the end of a 2″ strip with your angle, line it up on the other side of the corner you just trimmed out, mark, cut and nail it in.
+14. Next, trim the end of a 2″ strip with your angle, line it up on the other side of the corner you just trimmed out, and mark, cut, and nail it in.
 Do this for all four corners of your box.

 15. Then, measure and cut 2″ trim pieces to fit between your corner trim on both the bottom and the top of each side and install all eight of those pieces.